Innovations Fund project portfolio

 Enabling better application of risk-based approaches

-Preferred by Nature will streamline risk assessment data and sustainability benchmarks to improve the impact of its certification, inform decision-making, and foster effective data-sharing practices (February – August 2025)
+In this project, between February – August 2025, Preferred by Nature streamlined risk assessment data and sustainability benchmarks to improve the impact of its certification, inform decision-making, and foster effective...

 Continuous learning for auditors on due diligence requirements

-Between February to August 2025, Global Standard (GOTS) developed and delivered a targeted training program for auditors focused on due diligence requirements aligned with international frameworks.
+Between February to August 2025, Global Standards gGmbH developed and delivered a targeted training program for auditors focused on due diligence requirements aligned with international frameworks.